S2 Framework

 • Use dashes to separate words, just like in normal English.

-For example, an element with a blog-card class can have a child element styled by a blog-card_image class.
-Here are more examples to familiarize yourself with the concept:
+• An element with a blog-card class can have a child element with blog-card_image class.

-Examples of underscores
+Examples of using Dash:

 u-